SubhamJoshi18/Uber-Microservice/README.md

-## 🚗 Uber-like Microservice with Node.js, Express.js, TypeScript, RabbitMQ, and MongoDB
+## 🚗 Uber-like Microservice or Pathao-like Microservice with Node.js, Express.js, TypeScript, RabbitMQ, and MongoDB

 This project is a scalable, event-driven Uber-like ride-hailing microservice built with Node.js, Express.js, TypeScript, RabbitMQ, and MongoDB.
 Designed for real-time ride requests, driver allocation, payment processing, and user management, this system leverages a microservices architecture to ensure efficiency, reliability, and scalability.